Frequently asked questions about weddings

 The price of our services varies depending on how far the celebrant must travel to get to your ceremony location.

 This service is turnkey.
-It includes the initial phone conversation, opening the case file, meeting to finalize the ceremony, handling and recording legal documents, celebrant travel, celebration and taxes.
-No other fees will be added to this amount.
+It includes the opening of your case file, meeting to finalize the ceremony, handling and recording legal documents, celebrant travel, celebration and taxes.

 What are the payment terms when booking a wedding?